-The house battery disconnect panel is located inside the battery storage compartment on the driver's side of the motorhome.
-There is a rotary switch (Figure 8-4) on the upper right-hand side of the compartment which can disconnect the house battery when the vehicle is to be stored for any appreciable time.
-Rotating this switch disconnects the house batteries only, not the engine batteries.

-This feature is designed to prevent the house batteries from being drained during storage.
+The house battery disconnect panel (Figure 8-4) is located in the cargo storage area on the driver side.
+Along with the inverter switch and several breakers, the rotary switch labeled, "House Battery Master Switch" can disconnect the house batteries when the vehicle is in storage for long periods of time.
+Rotating the switch disconnects the house batteries only, not the engine batteries.
+This feature is designed to disconnect all the 12VDC circuitry from the batteries and prevent them from being drained during storage.